 “I brought balloons for our anniversary,” I said, and he smiled.
 One had a yellow smiley face with kisses on it, and the other said “Happy Anniversary.”

-“Today is our twenty-fifth anniversary,” I said.
+“Today is our thirty-fifth anniversary,” I said.
 “We sure were young then.”

 He looked at me like he didn’t have a clue what I was talking about, but he liked the balloons.
 I put the balloons close to the fiber optic tree I bought him earlier in December.

 Jim leaned back in his recliner and turned his head to watch the tree.
 He looked at the tree, the balloons, and then at me as if he wanted to say something.
 He moved his mouth like he was going to talk, but no sound came out.

 I sang some Christmas songs to him and he seemed to understand what I was singing.

 “I’m trying to get him to say Rudolph,” I told the aides when they came in his room.

 “If you get him to say ‘Rudolph’ we will bow down to you,” one of them said.

 The aides left and two of the residents came in with the name cards from their dinner trays.
 They handed the cards to me and one of them said, “Will you take our tickets so that we can get a room tonight?”

 “No, we don’t have rooms, but we have tickets,” she said, “We just need to figure out who to give the ticket to.”
 I handed them back their “tickets” and they wandered away in search of someone who would give them a room for the night.